Chapter 7 : Chapter Seven - Avrille

-I opened the door to reveal Professor Snape leaning back in a chair at his desk reading an ancient-looking book.
-There was a cheery blaze burning in the fireplace which made the office much warmer and more pleasant than the outside corridor, even though the numerous jars of pickled potions ingredients gave it a slightly macabre appearance.
-I entered and closed the door behind me to keep in the heat.
-Professor Snape put down his book and looked up at me expectantly.
+I opened the door to reveal Professor Snape leaning back in a chair at his desk, reading an ancient-looking book.
+There was a cheery blaze burning in the fireplace, which made the office much warmer and more pleasant than the outside corridor, even though the numerous jars of pickled potions ingredients gave it a slightly macabre atmosphere.
+I entered fully and closed the door behind me to keep in the heat.
+Professor Snape set down his book and looked up at me expectantly.

-“Professor Sprout thought that you might like to have these,” I said, approaching the desk and holding out the burlap bag.
-Professor Snape took it from me and looked inside.
+“Professor Sprout thought you might like to have these,” I said, approaching the desk and holding out the burlap bag.
+Professor Snape took it from me and glanced inside.
 “They’re from the Whomping Willow tree.”